Information Filtering via Variational Regularization for Robot Manipulation

-In this paper, we show that intermediate backbone features in such large decoders can be redundant and noisy for manipulation tasks: surprisingly, a simple masking of backbone features at inference time can improve success rates on several tasks (even when entire blocks are masked out), indicating that they may contain task-irrelevant noise.
-Motivated by this observation, we propose \textbf{Variational Regularization (VR)}, a lightweight module that imposes a timestep-conditioned variational bottleneck on backbone features and regularizes it with a KL term for adaptive information filtering.
-We provide a principled justification via the variational information bottleneck framework~\cite{tishby2015deep,alemi2016deep}, and demonstrate consistent gains on three simulation benchmarks: RoboTwin2.0~\cite{chen2025robotwin}, Adroit~\cite{rajeswaran2017learning}, and MetaWorld~\cite{yu2020meta}.
-In summary, our main contributions are as follows: \begin{itemize} \item We conduct a targeted investigation of internal U-Net decoder representations in diffusion-based manipulation policies, revealing redundancy and noise in backbone features via inference-time masking. \item We propose \textbf{VR}, a simple timestep-conditioned variational bottleneck that adaptively filters intermediate features with negligible computational overhead.
-We also provide an information-bottleneck interpretation and theoretical guarantees that connect our objective to a variational evidence lower bound (ELBO). \item We demonstrate that our method, \textbf{VR}, consistently improves the baseline model’s performance on RoboTwin 2.0, Adroit, and MetaWorld, achieving state-of-the-art average success rates.
+In this paper, we show that intermediate features in such large decoders can be redundant and noisy for manipulation tasks: surprisingly, simply masking backbone features in U-Net or scaling feature increments in DiT at inference time can improve success rates on several tasks, even when entire blocks are masked out (for U-Net) or whole layers are skipped (for DiT), suggesting that these features may contain task-irrelevant noise.
+Motivated by this observation, we propose \textbf{Variational Regularization (VR)}, a plug-and-play module that imposes a context-conditioned variational bottleneck on noisy features and regularizes it with a KL term for adaptive information filtering.
+We provide a principled justification via the variational information bottleneck framework\citep{tishby2015deep,alemi2016deep}, and demonstrate consistent gains on three simulation benchmarks: RoboTwin2.0\citep{chen2025robotwin}, Adroit\citep{rajeswaran2017learning}, and MetaWorld\citep{yu2020meta}.
+In summary, our main contributions are as follows: \begin{itemize} \item We conduct a targeted investigation of internal denoising decoder representations in diffusion-based manipulation policies, revealing redundancy and noise in intermediate features via inference-time masking/scaling. \item We propose \textbf{VR}, a simple context-conditioned variational bottleneck that adaptively filters intermediate features.
+We also provide an information-bottleneck interpretation and theoretical guarantees that connect our objective to a variational evidence lower bound (ELBO). \item We demonstrate that our method, VR, consistently improves the baseline model’s performance on RoboTwin2.0, Adroit, and MetaWorld, achieving state-of-the-art average success rates.
 Real-world experiments further show that VR performs well in practical deployments. \end{itemize}